mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-fundamentals.md

 scratch - but you do need to take responsibility for adopting and embracing security practices.

+# Logging, Traceability and Analytics

+The benefits of well implemented logging are tremendous.
+Not only having the forensic capability to work out what went wrong with Customer 12345's order ID 56789 across 12 different microservices and the inherent detective work therein, but being able to use products like Splunk - which is _truly brilliant_ - to query logs methodically and easily, and produce reports, dashboards, charts of behaviours etc in more or less real time is quite a game-changing capability - and worth an article in its own right!

+As with other areas there is no one-size-fits-all to recommend here: but do think about this carefully, not as an afterthought.

 # Executing Releases

 This is a really worthwhile one to think about early on - because if you don't make clear plans up-front you risk